Norwell, Nottinghamshire

-Norwell is a village and parish about 6 mi from Newark-on-Trent, in central Nottinghamshire, England.
-The population (including Norwell Woodhouse) at the 2011 census was 490.
+Norwell is a village and civil parish about 6 mi from Newark-on-Trent, in central Nottinghamshire, England.
+The population (including Norwell Woodhouse) at the 2011 census was 490, this declined to 470 at the 2021 census.
 It is close to the border with Lincolnshire and the River Trent, and lies approximately 1.5 mi from the A1 road and 1 mi from the East Coast Main Line.

 History

-Early History
+Early history

-"Nortwelle" is mentioned in Domesday Book (1086); it had a church, a priest and a watermill.
+"Nortwelle" is mentioned in the Domesday Book of 1086; it then had a church, a priest and a watermill.
 The parish consists of Norwell, Norwell Woodhouse, and the now deserted village of Willoughby.
 For nearly a thousand years the parish of Norwell was owned by the church.
 Rents from land and houses were used to finance three canons (or prebendaries) of Southwell.
 The canons were the principal landlords and lived in moated manor houses: Overhall, Palishall and Tertia Pars.
 In the Middle Ages some prebendaries were national figures, such as Robert de Wodehouse (died 1346) who became treasurer of England.